vintonl/EventTrackerProject/Part3.md

 This project helped me better grasp the capabilities of Angular and REST API by allowing me to better learn how to:

--   Adding scripts to a web application
+-   Use Angular to access data and manipulate the DOM
 -   Send asynchronous requests to Java controllers with HTTP
 -   Send and receive JSON
 -   Build HTML with JavaScript